vilhelm-k/credit-risk-xai-thesis/FEATURES.md

 # Feature Definitions (V2 Model)

-This document describes the 22 features used in the V2 credit risk model, which is aligned with the Altman Z-score and Ohlson O-score frameworks.
+This document describes the 22 features used in the V2 credit risk model.

 ## Summary